jhannah/jays.net/2023UK/index.md

 * 12.00hr – 14.00hr – Lunch in Kilkeel and free time
 * 14.00hr – 18.30hr – Scenic Tour of The MourneMountains and Scotch-Irish sites in Co.
 Down including Scarva and Hillsborough
 * 19.30hr – 21.52hr – Return via Stena Ferry from Belfast back to Cairnryan Terminal
-* Hotel in Belfast TBD
+* TODO Hotel in Belfast

 Wed 31st